 Think of the letters Y, H and T. The letter arms of the letter Y consist of two overhangs at a 45° angle.
 The crossbar of the letter T consists of two overhangs at a 90° angle.
 The letter H, on the other hand, contains no overhangs at all, but does include a bridge which is supported at either end by two uprights.

 The different overhangs and the bridge in these objects all present the same basic problem.
 Your printer filament is subject to the law of gravity.
 It can’t be extruded onto thin air.
 So, what’s the solution?

 Well, even though all three objects present the same basic problem, the solution to that problem depends on the shape of the object itself.
-So, let’s take a look at what types of solutions exist for the problems presented when printing overhangs and bridges.
+So let’s take a look at what type of solutions exist for the problems presented when printing overhangs and bridges.

 3D Printing Overhang